 Community Development Programs

-Through our Community Development programming, we provide support to people and non-profit organizations, located mainly in the Czech Republic, who share a drive to improve their communities by e.g. revitalizing public spaces, restoring small monuments and organizing community events.
-Through these projects they learn to work together, collaboratively care for their environment and strengthen bonds to each other and to their communities.
-We help by providing grants, consultations in project management and citizen engagement, and learning opportunities.
-Our role is to seek out these groups of people, guide them in their work and help them connect to likeminded groups.
+Through our Community Development programming, we provide support to people and non-profit organizations, located mainly in the Czech Republic, who share a drive to improve their communities in both tangible and intangible ways.
+Some groups build community gardens.
+Others revitalize public spaces or hold community festivals.
+Yet others restore small monuments or breathe new life into heirloom orchards.
+All of them engage fellow residents from diverse social groups in their efforts.
+Through their projects, they learn to work together, collaboratively care for their environment and strengthen bonds to each other and to their communities.
+We provide grants, consultations in project management and citizen engagement, and learning opportunities, guiding these groups in their community work and helping them connect to likeminded people in different corners of the country.

 Our 2017 Community Development programs include:

-Through the Living Communities program, Via Foundation supports a diverse range of projects in Czech communities that have the potential to initiate change and give people opportunities to work collaboratively for the betterment of their community (e.g. establishing a community center, holding a neighborhood celebration or improving a local park).
-We encourage and support program participants to use the assets in their own community, engage neighbors as volunteers, initiate a dialogue with other local partners such as the local government, associations, etc. Read more about our latest round of the program here and our 15 Living Communities January 2017 projects.
+Through the Living Communities program, Via Foundation supports a diverse range of projects in Czech communities that can serve as catalysts for change.
+These projects give people opportunities to work collaboratively for the betterment of their community (e.g. establishing a community center, holding a neighborhood celebration or improving a local park).
+We encourage and support program participants to use the assets in their own community, engage neighbors as volunteers, initiate a dialogue with other local partners such as the local government, associations, etc. Read more about the 2017 program here.
+Some of our 2017 projects are described here: Living Communities January 2017 projects and LIVING COMMUNITIES PROGRAM 2017 second round projects.

 The Community in Which We Live

-The Community in Which We Live is a long-standing, intensive program for community groups or municipalities improving public spaces in their communities, such as town squares and village commons, which will provide a better quality of life for everyone in the community.
-We offer project teams customized guidance with community engagement, participation in training workshops and funding to plan, design and build public spaces that serve the community’s needs.
-A new round of the program will kick off in 2017.
-You can read about one of the projects completed in 2016 here.
+The Community in Which We Live is a long-standing, intensive Via Foundation program for community groups or municipalities improving public spaces in their communities, such as town squares and village commons.
+The idea is to plan, design and build public spaces that serve the community’s needs, while giving residents a chance to work together, set common priorities and build relationships.
+We offer project teams customized guidance with community engagement, participation in training workshops and seed funding.
+We are excited to have selected a new round of 8 projects in September 2017 and share them with you here.
+You can also follow one of the projects completed in 2016 here.

 The T-Mobile Fund supports projects that use communication, cooperation and engagement or integration of disadvantaged groups to bring about positive changes in specific communities or areas in the Czech Republic.
 Via Foundation administers the fund for T-Mobile.